cloudeninc/clouden-cdk-aws-lambda-typescript/README.md

 Released under the MIT license.

+Versioning indicates compatibility with AWS CDK major and minor versions.
+1.5.x will be compatible with AWS CDK 1.5.x and so on.

 ## Overview

 This is a drop-in wrapper replacement for the [AWS CDK](https://github.com/aws/aws-cdk) Lambda Code asset object to add TypeScript support for Lambda Functions